Red Macarons

 Orange vibrant color macarons

-Why choose gel-based food coloring for macarons?
+Gel-based food coloring for macarons

 Gel food coloring is the best choice for the macaron batter as it won’t ruin the batter’s consistency.
 You only need a tiny bit of it – I recommend using a toothpick to add it to the batter.
 As it is gel-based and you don’t need it in large quantities, it won’t change the consistency of the batter.